infrawatch/telemetry-framework/deploy/README-multicloud.md

 # Configuring Service Assurance Framework for Multiple Clouds

-Multiple Openstack clouds can be configured to target a single instance of SAF.
+Multiple Openstack clouds can be configured to target a single instance of Service Assurance Framework (SAF).
 There are a few steps to get this set up:

 1. Plan the AMQP address prefixes to use for each cloud
-1. Deploy metrics and notification SmartGateways for each cloud to listen on the corresponding address prefixes
+1. Deploy metrics and events consumer Smart Gateways for each cloud to listen on the corresponding address prefixes
-1. Configure each cloud to send it's metrics and notifications to SAF on the correct address
+1. Configure each cloud to send it's metrics and events to SAF on the correct address

 ## AMQP addresses